On essentially 4-edge-connected cubic bricks: Matching covered graphs

-As discussed earlier, a cubic graph is matching covered if and only if it is $2$-edge-connected.
-However, in general, such a graph need not be a brick or a brace.
-For instance, the cubic graph shown in Figure~\ref{fig:tight-cut} has a nontrivial tight cut, and this particular cut happens to be a $3$-cut.
-Our first result shows that this is not a coincidence.
+In general, a cubic \mcg\ need not be a brick or a brace.
+For instance, the graph shown in Figure~\ref{fig:barrier-cut} has a nontrivial tight cut, and this particular cut happens to be a $3$-cut.
+In fact, this is not a coincidence.